 Chief Alan Griffin has over 29 years of fire service experience.
 He is currently the Fire Chief of Carolina Beach Fire Department where he has held that position for over 10 years.
 Prior to this position he worked as the Emergency Services Director for Montgomery County, North Carolina for 5 years where he also served as the volunteer Fire Chief of Biscoe Fire Department.
 Chief Griffin began his paid career at Pinehurst Fire Department in 1995.
 Before his paid career, Alan volunteered for Seagrove Fire Department and throughout his professional emergency services career.
 Chief Griffin has over 25 years of teaching experience as a North Carolina certified instructor, he has delivered presentations to numerous fire departments, seminars, and large conference including 1st Due Operations conference, County Fire Tactics conference in Florida, and both North and South Carolina Fire Chief's conference.
 Alan is the owner of 1st Due Tactics, a company dedicated to improving and motivating today's fire service through quality instruction.

-Captain Todd Edwards (Ret.) has over 36 years of experience in the fire service.
+Todd Edwards (Ret.) has over 36 years of experience in the fire service.
 Starting his career at 16 years old with a small combination department in Ohio, Todd then moved to Georgia where he spent more than 30 years with Atlanta Fire Rescue.
 During his career with Atlanta, he held a variety of positions including Captain, Battalion Chief, and Assistant Fire Chief.
 While with Atlanta, Todd developed and taught the majority of the city training curriculum, and co-developed the city Standard Operating Guidelines.

 After retiring in 2018, he served the city as a consultant and the lead instructor/coordinator for Atlanta’s Officer Development Program.
 While working with Atlanta, Todd was also the Lead Instructor for Walton County Fire Rescue in northeast Georgia.
 For the past 20 years, Todd has also been an adjunct instructor for the Georgia Fire Academy.
 Todd has also developed countless training programs currently being utilized by numerous departments, specializing in department-based curriculums for training and fire ground operations.